TerrorJacktyl/jinx-it-project/documentation/README.md

 #### Our documentation consists of 2 parts:

 Sprint artefacts in accordance with SCRUM methodology:
-* Documents for each sprint, including planning, review, and retrospective
+* Documents for each sprint which include planning, review, and retrospective
 * All diagrams, including motivational model and architecture diagram
 * Screenshots of our Trello board throughout the semester, documenting our workflow
 * Personas
 * Notes from our meetings with the client
 * Wireframes/Figma mockups of our UI design
-* **TODO**: Product Backlog, Glossary if we still have it, all client meeting notes once final meeting is finished
+* **TODO**: Update project scope file, add glossary if we still have it, add all client meeting notes once final meeting is finished, database schema

 Guides to assist with our development:
 * Git usage and preferred protocols